 On the fifth loop, the micro-controller is quite happy because the motor is obeying.
 Good.

 So it will provide a null command speed = Fp(0) + Fi(0) + Fd(0) = 0, because the error is null.
 But too bad: the motor, receiving a null order, is slowing down.
-This will results in a rising error, and in a new positive command, and so on.
-In the end, the motor is getting orders to keep to the set-point value whatever happened.
+This will result in a rising error, a new positive command, and so on.
+In the end, the motor is getting orders to keep to the set point value whatever happened.

 Viewed on a curve, it will look like this:

-We see that the curve — which is the motor speed versus the time — is trying to reach the set-point value 1.
-Don’t worry, we will discuss more about that in the next following posts about PID control.
+We see that the curve — the motor speed versus the time — is trying to reach the set point value 1.
+Don't worry; we will discuss more in the next following posts about PID control.
 To access directly, follow these links: